MobilityNet/mobilitynet.github.io/quickstart/quickstart.md

 data collection and sensing settings (e.g., high accuracy sensing vs. low accuracy sensing).

+After the specification of an artificial trip, users can define the exact route with the help of [OSRM](http://project-osrm.org/) to fill the missing location points automatically.
-A visual representation of the return trip of this timeline is shown below.
-The blue lines represent the ground truth trajectory, and the purple polygons represent transition areas where we can't determine the ground truth a priori and have to use the reference spatio-temporal trajectories instead.
+A visual representation of the return trip of the example timeline is shown below.
+The blue lines represent the ground truth trajectory (obtained through OSRM), and the purple polygons represent transition areas where we can't determine the ground truth a priori and have to use the reference spatio-temporal trajectories instead.

 ![sj_to_mtn_view_multi_modal](figs/sj_to_mtn_view_multi_modal.png)

 The other timelines are in the same [directory](https://github.com/MobilityNet/mobilitynet-analysis-scripts/tree/master/spec_creation/).

-**TODO: Explain how the profiles are filled.
-Are these filled artificially or with data that we collect?**

 You can generate visualizations for them by using the [validation